Skip to content

 """

-energies = prog_output.results.energies * constants.HARTREE_TO_KCAL_PER_MOL
+energies = prog_output.data.energies * constants.HARTREE_TO_KCAL_PER_MOL

 baseline_energy = energies[0]